Trust-Anchor-Group/IdApp/Content/NeuronSDK.md

 # TAG Neuron SDK #
 The TAG Neuron SDK is built to easily integrate the [IoTGateway](https://github.com/PeterWaher/IoTGateway) framework into a Xamarin app.
-It all starts with the [`ITagIdSdk`](../Tag.Neuron.Xamarin/ITagIdSdk.cs) interface.
+It is wrapped using a list of interfaces, providing various services.

-You create an instance of the SDK via the static `Create()` factory method on the [`TagIdSdk`](../Tag.Neuron.Xamarin/TagIdSdk.cs) class.
-Pass in the app assembly and the registration keys for each domain.
+You create an instance of the services you need in the App constructor.
+Pass in the registration keys for each domain to the `ITagProfile` instance.
 You can read more about the [registration keys here](GettingStarted.md#registration-keys).

 ```
 public partial class App
 {
+    private readonly ITagProfile tagProfile;
+    private readonly ILogService logService;
-    private readonly ITagIdSdk sdk;
+    private readonly INeuronService neuronService;
+    ...

     public App()
     {
-        this.sdk = TagIdSdk.Create(this, new Registration().ToArray());
+        this.tagProfile = Types.InstantiateDefault<TagProfile>(false, (object)new XmppConfiguration().ToArray());
+        this.logService = Types.InstantiateDefault<ILogService>();
+        this.neuronService = Types.InstantiateDefault<INeuronService>();
     }
 }
 ```
-Once this is done you have access to all features and services the SDK provides.
+Once this is done you have access to the features and services the SDK provides.
 You can use it as-is, or register the services via the IoC Container of your choosing.
 Many of the services are wafer-thin wrappers around platform features, making it very easy to mock for unit testing.

 ## Features/Services ##